Scrummy Lane

 More holiday side dishes

-• Make-ahead potato cauliflower mash (my absolute favourite!).
-You can either use your oven, or this air fryer cauliflower recipe (or serve this as a separate side!).
+- Make-ahead potato cauliflower mash (my absolute favourite!).
+You can either use your oven, or this air fried cauliflower recipe (or serve this as a separate side!).

-• You’ll be amazed how tasty these 10-minute sautéed frozen green beans are!
+- You’ll be amazed how tasty these 10-minute sautéed frozen green beans or this 10-minute frozen pan-seared broccoli are!

-• These Mediterranean roast vegetables go with so much!
+- These Mediterranean roast vegetables go with so much!
+Need to save oven space?
+Try this easy butternut squash recipe instead.

 Amazing Roasted Brussel Sprouts And Carrots